rossmann-engineering/Collibellex-Thingsboard-Widgets/README.md

 Widget type: Control Widget

 The Thermostat Wiget allows the graphical adjustment of a value using the two arrow keys.
 The values will be syncronized with the device at startup and sends the current values on change.
-The min and max values canot be changed.
-The minimum Value is 2°C and the maximum Value is 34°C.
+The min and max as well as the Step-width can be adjusted.

 ### Parameters:

+**Change request Method**

+SetValue RPC Method - Default: setValue

 **RPC request timeout**